This infrared photography tutorial will guide you to your personal IR solution. It will identify and explain your most important choices.

 One of the nice things about infrared photography is that it works best in strong, direct sunlight.
 This is usually when all the other photographers complain about “bad” or “too harsh” light.

-This infrared photography tutorial covers the two major options to get started with digital infrared photography.
+This infrared photography tutorial covers the two major options you can start with.
 You can either use an infrared filter or you can have your camera converted to infrared:

-- Cons: the filter might fit only some of your lenses, no autofocus after mounting the filter, really long exposure times (you absolutely need a tripod and a static subject), focus issues (see below)
+- Cons: the filter might fit only some of your lenses; no autofocus after mounting the filter; very long exposure times (you will need a tripod and a static subject); focus issues (see below)

 You have an older digital camera sitting in the corner collecting dust?
-You may want to convert it into your brand-new IR converted digital camera.
+You may want to convert it into your brand-new digital infrared camera.
 Low resolution is usually not an issue, and noise at higher ISO values will actually add to the mood of your pictures.

-- Cons: rather expensive, camera dedicated exclusively to IR photography
+- Cons: rather expensive; camera dedicated only to IR photography

-Once you have decided to have your camera converted, your next question will be: Who can I contact to have my camera converted?
-You will find all the details in my article Infrared Camera Conversion Service: The Ultimate Provider List.
+Once you have decided to have your camera converted, your next question will likely be: Where can I have my camera converted?
+You can read the answer in my article Infrared Camera Conversion Service: The Complete Provider Overview.

 Now you need to make a decision